ASTEROID ASTROLOGY

 How to Choose Which Asteroids to Study

 The common beginner mistake is to add every asteroid at once and overwhelm the chart.
-A better pace is one asteroid per week of close study, with time spent reading the sign, house, and aspects in turn, before moving on.
-After two months, you will have a working fluency in the eight most important asteroids, which is enough for almost any real‑life question.
+A better pace is one asteroid at a time, with time spent reading the sign, house, and tight aspects before moving on.
+A useful asteroid reading is selective.

 Orbs, Aspects, and When to Ignore Asteroids

 Asteroids read with tight orbs, typically 2 to 3 degrees for major aspects and 1 degree for minor aspects.
-Outside those orbs, an asteroid contact is usually decorative rather than active.
-Any asteroid contact to a personal planet (Sun, Moon, Mercury, Venus, Mars), a luminary, or an angle is worth reading; contacts between two asteroids are generally only worth reading when both are prominent in the chart.
+Outside those orbs, an asteroid contact is usually background color rather than a useful interpretive anchor.
+Contacts to personal planets, luminaries, or angles are worth checking first.

 When should you ignore asteroids?
 When they are isolated in empty signs with no aspects.
 When you do not have an accurate birth time and the house placement cannot be trusted.
 When the reading is fundamentally about the overall shape of a life rather than about specific psychological territories.
 In these cases, the asteroids add noise rather than signal.
 The good asteroid reader is also a good asteroid omitter, which is a skill worth developing early.